Published October 28, 2020

 When you find content using these hashtags, see what other hashtags are also being used in content that is relevant to you.
 People have often already identified topics that you might also find useful to follow.

 I think following around 25 LinkedIn hashtags is probably sufficient.
 I have a hunch that if you follow too many it may not help.
 Fewer might even be better.

 Now when you produce content yourself on LinkedIn, be sure to add the hashtags that are relevant to that content.
-Remember to add no more than three.
+Remember to add no more than five.

 I don’t think that where you add them is too important, but my suggestion is that they look neat at the foot of the content, or, if you are using the word in the text of your post, perhaps add it there.